Factories that make products for some of the major U.S. retailers and consumer companies are reopening in the wake of the coronavirus outbreak.

 "It's making sure that you've got the transportation piece," Gold said.

 Not playing around

-Middle- and small-scale toy producers are also at risk of delays if factories take longer to return to normal service.
+Middle- and small-scale toy producers also are at risk of delays if factories take longer to return to normal service.

 China produced 84% of the toys imported to the U.S. in 2019, or $12.34 billion worth, according to Panjiva.
 The largest players, such as Mattel Inc., own at least some of their own factories in China, giving them direct control of manufacturing.

 But smaller companies, such as Canada-based Spin Master Corp., rely on contract manufacturing, said Jaime Katz, an analyst with Morningstar.
 That means that toy companies with revenues of $2 billion or lower will have to compete with other manufacturers for capacity to get their production back into form.
 "Everybody else that's using these factories is also backlogged now," she said in an interview.